DoMore! - A project for cancer patients and society

-The DoMore!-purpose has been to utilise new technology to reduce Over-and undertreatment of cancer by providing a new system for cancer prognosis.
+The DoMore!-purpose has been to utilise new technology to reduce over-and undertreatment of cancer by providing a new system for cancer prognosis.
 The lack of objective and precise methods for cancer prognosis is the most crucial cause behind the prevalence of over-and under treatment of cancer patients worldwide.

 Understanding the tumour

 Predicting the development of the patient's cancer is complicated.
-A cancerous tumour can consist of areas with different abnormalities and contains much more information than the human brain can handle.
+A cancerous tumour can consist of areas with different abnormalities, and contains much more information than the human brain can handle.
 Some deviations may spread and be deadly.
 Others will remain calm.
 The heterogeneity of cancer has been a significant challenge in cancer treatment.

 Understanding how a tumour will develop is essential for the proper treatment of cancer patients, but most cancerous tumours are heterogeneous - complex - and therefore, difficult to predict.
 Today's pathologists have to base prognostication of cancer on subjective assessments.
 To be on the safe side, many cancer patients get more treatment than they might need.
 Overtreated patients are susceptible to severe side effects and reduced quality of life.
-If the conclusion is incorrect, it may cause additional costs, undesirable side effects and, at worst, the patient's death.
+If the conclusion is incorrect, it may cause additional costs, undesirable side effects and, at worst, lead to the patient's death.

-The extensive research within DoMore! is done in close collaboration with researchers from the University of Oxford's Institute for Cancer Medicine and Cancer Hospital and University College London (UCL), in addition to Norwegian contributors as the University of Oslo (UiO) and Sykehuset i Vestfold (SiV).
+The extensive research within DoMore! is done in close collaboration with researchers from the University of Oxford's Institute for Cancer Medicine and Cancer Hospital and University College London (UCL), in addition to Norwegian contributors such as the University of Oslo (UiO) and Sykehuset i Vestfold (SiV).